ebuchman/blog/content/posts/orange-is-the-new-green.md

 computation as [Moore's Law has started to break down][moores-law], placing limits on the ability to produce new, faster chips without some kind of serious breakthrough in physics and computer engineering.
-This means the innovation must turn increasingly from speed (smaller transistsors, more per chip), to *efficiency*, including more efficient energy usage, cooling, use of raw materials, etc. As microchip production is already a highly scarce resource, and priority is anyways given to major companies like Apple, Qualcomm, etc., Bitcoin ASIC producers have to make do with lower quality
+This means the innovation must turn increasingly from speed (smaller transistors, more per chip), to *efficiency*, including more efficient energy usage, cooling, use of raw materials, etc. As microchip production is already a highly scarce resource, and priority is anyways given to major companies like Apple, Qualcomm, etc., Bitcoin ASIC producers have to make do with lower quality